MicroBT Whatsminer D1 vs Whatsminer M53

 Frequently Asked Questions

-Is the MicroBT Whatsminer D1 or Whatsminer M53 more profitable?
+Which makes more money, the MicroBT Whatsminer D1 or the Whatsminer M53?

-At the current BTC price and a $0.10/kWh electricity rate, the MicroBT Whatsminer D1 is more profitable at $-3.82/day compared to $-8.85/day for the Whatsminer M53.
+At the current BTC price and a $0.10/kWh electricity rate, the MicroBT Whatsminer D1 is more profitable at $-3.48/day compared to $-7.27/day for the Whatsminer M53.
 Profitability depends heavily on your electricity rate — use the selector above to calculate with your actual costs.

 The Whatsminer M53 is quieter at 50 dB compared to the MicroBT Whatsminer D1 at 0 dB.
 For home mining, lower noise levels make a significant difference in livability.

-Which is better for home mining, the MicroBT Whatsminer D1 or Whatsminer M53?
+For mining at home, should I pick the MicroBT Whatsminer D1 or the Whatsminer M53?

 The Whatsminer M53 scores 44/100 on our Home Mining Score (vs 26/100 for the MicroBT Whatsminer D1).
 This composite score factors in noise, power requirements, heat output, size, and setup ease — all critical for residential mining.